Search

 Does Kava Cause Liver Damage?
 Debunking the Myth with Scientific Evidence

-In the contemporary United States, kava is often thought of as tinctures, pills, or extracts.
+In the contemporary United States, when people think of kava, they often think of tinctures, pills, or extracts.
 However, it’s crucial to understand that kava’s origins and primary form of consumption in the Pacific Islands is as a traditional beverage.
-Derived from the Piper methysticum plant, kava has been a cherished drink for centuries, integral to the Pacific Islands’ cultural ceremonies and medicinal practices.
+Derived from the Piper Methysticum plant, kava has been a cherished drink for centuries, integral to the Pacific Islands’ cultural ceremonies and medicinal practices.
+However, despite its long tradition, kava myths are floating around questioning its safety.

 Pacific Islanders have revered kava for its therapeutic properties and social significance for millennia.
 While modern adaptations have expanded its forms to include concentrates, extracts, and mints, the traditional medium grind kava root remains the most authentic representation of this historic beverage.
-Kava, in its genuine form, is celebrated for promoting relaxation, alleviating anxiety, enhancing mood, and facilitating muscle relaxation.
+In its genuine form, kava is celebrated for promoting relaxation, alleviating anxiety, enhancing mood, and facilitating muscle relaxation.

-The late 1990s marked a concerning period for kava, as reports from Europe and the USA began associating kava-containing products with liver issues.
-These incidents prompted global regulations, notably a ban on kava products in some countries in Europe.
+The late 1990s marked a concerning period for kava, as reports and myths from Europe and the USA began associating kava-containing products with liver issues.
+These incidents prompted global regulations, notably a ban on kava products in some European countries.
 We covered the story in depth on our TikTok channel @kavahana here:

 Drinking kava does NOT cause liver damage.
 The World Health Organization (WHO) concluded this after conducting a comprehensive, unbiased review of every available study on kava they could find.
 You can read it online! #kava #sobercurious #nonalcoholicdrink #alcoholfree

-A recent comprehensive study by the World Health Organization (WHO) titled “Assessment of the risk of hepatotoxicity with kava products” critically examined the previously raised concerns about kava’s potential liver toxicity.
-Their exhaustive research led to a crucial insight: there is no scientific evidence to suggest that kava causes liver damage, debunking what has been a long-standing myth.
+A recent comprehensive study by the World Health Organization (WHO) titled “Kava: A Review of the Safety of Traditional and Recreational Beverage Consumption” critically examined the previously raised concerns and myths about kava’s potential liver toxicity.
+Their exhaustive research led to a crucial insight: no scientific evidence suggests that kava causes liver damage, debunking what has been a long-standing myth.

 We’ve shared the full PDF to the World Health Organization paper on our site kavahana.com

 The influence of entities such as CRN, a prominent trade association, has been significant in framing perceptions around kava.
 In 2014, CRN proposed specific labeling warnings for kava products, emphasizing potential liver injury risks.
-However, even within these recommendations, an essential caveat was highlighted: there lacks evidence establishing a causal relationship between kava consumption and liver damage.
+However, even within these recommendations, an essential caveat was highlighted: there is a lack of evidence establishing a causal relationship between kava consumption and liver damage.
 Such cautious yet ambiguous guidelines might inadvertently perpetuate misconceptions.

 VI.
 Conclusion